VKostya/flutter_pratcice/random_dog/README.md

 - create home page with tree buttons (random dog, random .jpg dog, random .mp4 dog)
 - create a new page that gives user a file
-- create a save file button on a secong page
+- create a share file button on a secong page
 - add provider state management to the project